All Products

 2. In the top navigation bar, select a region.

-3. On the Event Buses page, find the event bus to which you want to publish an event and click Publish Event in the Operations column.
+3. On the Event Buses page, find the target event bus, and then click Publish Event in the Operations column.

 4. In the Publish Event to Custom Event Bus panel, select a custom event source from the Custom Event Source drop-down list, enter the event content in the Event Body code editor, and then click OK.